Ununtuplicate/100commit/README.md

 End of day 11 commit

 Start of day 12 commit
-I forgot abotu end of day 12
+I forgot about end of day 12

 Start of day 13 commit
 End of day 13 commit

+Start of day 14 commit

 This template should help get you started developing with Vue 3 in Vite.